Navigation and Prefetching

 Custom Transitions

-For advanced navigation effects, pass unstable_startTransition to control how Waku starts the route transition.
+For advanced navigation effects, pass unstable_startTransition to control how Waku commits the destination.
+Waku waits for required route data before starting the custom transition.
 One common use case is integrating the browser View Transitions API:

 'use client';